• Home

 Celebrants are ordained officiants with a twist…specifically trained in the art of ceremony.
 If you want something different or really personal, you will be in good hands with a celebrant.
 If you have a really good story that wants to be told, if you are blending faiths or cultures, we can do it (we’re Metaphysical Ministers, which includes a broadly spiritual focus).
 If your family situation is….complicated….we can help smooth out the wrinkles.

-Some of us come with extras i.e. our own PA system, a musical accompanist, pre-marital counselling, etc. as part of our service package.
+Some of us come with extras i.e. our own PA system, a musical accompanist as part of our service package.
+Some of us offer the “personalized” type of ceremony mentioned above.
+Others will create something completely unique and totally you.
 Pricing here cuts a pretty wide swath, because of these things, and because we each market individually.
-In many cases, you will get a “personal/custom” ceremony for the same price or less as the “personalized/customized” provided by wedding ceremony marketing companies.
-And some of us provide a premium kind of experience that you can’t get elsewhere.
+In many cases, you will get a higher level of service for the same or less as a wedding ceremony marketing company.
+Most of us provide a premium kind of experience that you can’t get elsewhere.

 While the mantra “your ceremony your way” is part of the credo, it can really help to work with someone who shares your vibe.